 Since longer than I can remember, I have always been fascinated with the northern lights.
-I have always longed to see them dance across the sky.
+I have longed to see them dance across the sky.
+I finally made my dream come true in November 2016 with this trip.

-This trip was a culmination of more than a year of research/planning and helped accomplish quite a few bucket list goals for me, like- Seeing the northern lights, crossing the arctic circle (going as far north as 70-72 degrees north), visiting Lapland, chasing the lights across Norway in the most northern pine forests of the world, crossing the treeline and being in the middle of the Tundra region which most people only read about in Geography books.
+The trip was a culmination of more than a year of research/planning and helped accomplish quite a few bucket list goals for me, like seeing the northern lights, crossing the arctic circle (going as far north as 70-72 degrees north), visiting Lapland (Finland) and Norway.

 The Journey- After 32 hours of setting off from Bangalore, three flight changes and 9000 kms later, I landed in Ivalo- the gateway to Finnish Lapland in the heart of the Arctic Circle.
 A small village with a population of 3000 and a small airport that serves two flights a day and is open only during flight hours.